jasminedevv/django-accounts-example-app/README.md

     'accounts',
 ]
 ```

-So Django uses the custom user model:
+So Django uses the custom user model instead of the default one:
 ```py
 AUTH_USER_MODEL = 'yourapp.User'
 ```